The Johnson Family

 (1899)

-within that great city were two C.E.Z.M.S. ladies, Miss Newcornbe and
+that great city were two C.E.Z.M.S. ladies, Miss Newcornbe and Miss F.

-Miss F. Johnson, invited by the father of their language-teacher.
-They
+Johnson, invited by the father of their language-teacher.
+They could

-could scarcely believe that they were really there for a night, but
+scarcely believe that they were really there for a night, but they found

-for the day, October 31st, "Not by might, nor by power, but by My
+the day, October 31st, "Not by might, nor by power, but by My Spirit,

 pp154-155

-women-folk should hear the Truth for themselves.
-They stayed two days
+wished that his women-folk should hear the Truth for themselves.
+They

 vol 2 p276 reports that: